kristofferlind/terraform-provider-azuresql/README.md

 - aad_user is untested (feature is currently public preview)

 ## License
-Based on [terraform-provider-scaffolding-framework](https://github.com/hashicorp/terraform-provider-scaffolding-framework) and sticks with the license of that.
+Based on [terraform-provider-scaffolding-framework](https://github.com/hashicorp/terraform-provider-scaffolding-framework) and therefore also has the same license.